Shane Montgomery

-Shane Montgomery (born March 14, 1967) is an American football coach and former player.
-His most recent position was as the offensive coordinator and quarterbacks coach at the University at Buffalo.
-Montgomery served as the head football coach at Miami University from 2005 to 2008, compiling a record of 17–31.
+Shane M. Montgomery (born March 14, 1967) is an American college football coach and former player.
+He is the offensive coordinator for Dartmouth College, a position he has held since 2025.
+He was the head football coach for Miami University from 2005 to 2008 and the interim head football coach at the University of Massachusetts Amherst in 2024.
+He also coached for NC State, Chattanooga, Akron, Youngstown State, Charlotte, James Madison, Buffalo, and East Carolina.
+He played college football for NC State as a quarterback.

 Playing career

 A Newark, Ohio native, Montgomery attended Newark Catholic High School where he helped the Green Wave to two state championships.

 Montgomery played quarterback at North Carolina State University in the late 1980s.
 He ended his career with 5,298 yards passing and 31 touchdowns.
 In 1989, he passed for 535 yards in a game against Duke, which still stands as NC State's single-game record.
 He was also named MVP of both the 1988 Peach Bowl and 1989 Copper Bowl.